Are you going through a hard time and need to encourage yourself in the Lord?

 Remember those who rule over you, who have spoken the word of God to you, whose faith follow, considering the outcome of their conduct.
 Hebrews 13:7 NKJV

-8. Speak to Yourself
+8. Speak Life to Yourself and Your Situation

 In Psalm 103, David instructed his own soul to bless the Lord.
 Again in Psalm 62, he commands his soul to rest in God.
 You can speak to your own soul.
 Your soul is your mind, will, and emotions.